Why is my bathroom dusty

 How often should I clean my bathroom to prevent dust?

-It's generally recommended to clean your bathroom at least once a week to prevent dust buildup.
-This includes wiping down surfaces, cleaning the toilet, and sweeping or vacuuming the floor.
+Bathrooms should be cleaned at least once a week to prevent dust buildup.
+Wiping down surfaces, cleaning the shower/tub, and sweeping/mopping the floor will help keep dust at bay.

 Connect with certified professionals in your area